 Costing and planning of agriculture's adaptation to climate change

-This project looks at how developing countries can best adapt their agricultural systems to climate change.
+This project looked at how developing countries can best adapt their agricultural systems to climate change.

-The Government’s recent White Paper on development, “Building our common future”, set out the food security and climate change challenge.
-This challenge is how to double food production to feed 9 billion people by 2050 and decrease poverty through agricultural growth, while minimising greenhouse gas (GHG) emissions from agriculture in a hotter world with more extremes of weather.
-This issue will have a major impact on food security in the developing world, and the poorest are likely to be those hardest hit.
+The UK government’s 2009 White Paper on development 'Building our common future' set out the food security and climate change challenge.
+This challenge was how to double food production to feed 9 billion people by 2050 and decrease poverty through agricultural growth, while minimising greenhouse gas (GHG) emissions from agriculture in a hotter world with more extremes of weather.
+This issue would have a major impact on food security in the developing world, and the poorest were likely to be those hardest hit.

-The climate change debate has been somewhat removed from the agriculture policy debate.
-This is changing.
-There is agreement that agriculture needs to be included in post 2012 agreements, but we need to determine how best to do this.
-Emissions from agriculture and land-use change account for 30% of global carbon emissions.
-More than two thirds of this are estimated to come from developing countries.
-Indeed, emissions from agriculture represent a large share of total emissions from low income countries.
-However, it is not clear to what extent there is scope to reduce emissions from agriculture.
-There is likely to be scope to decrease GHG intensity of agricultural output.
-But it is less certain whether absolute cuts in emissions are either feasible or good value.
+The climate change debate had been somewhat removed from the agriculture policy debate, but this was changing.
+There was agreement that agriculture needed to be included in post 2012 agreements, but questions over how best to do this.
+Emissions from agriculture and land-use change accounted for 30% of global carbon emissions, with more than two thirds estimated to come from developing countries.
+Indeed, emissions from agriculture represented a large share of total emissions from low income countries.
+However, it was not clear to what extent there was scope to reduce emissions from agriculture.
+There was likely to be scope to decrease the GHG intensity of agricultural output, but it was less certain whether absolute cuts in emissions were either feasible or good value.

-Major investments in adapting agriculture to climate change are therefore going to be needed to build resilience and protect the poor.
-This will need to be alongside measures to mitigate GHG emissions, and isolate carbon in agricultural systems.
-Proposed mechanisms for addressing GHG emissions from agriculture include mitigation financing under NAMAs (Nationally Appropriate Mitigation Actions) and reforms to the Clean Development Mechanism (CDM).
-Investments in adaptation now need to avoid “locking” countries into a high emissions route.
-An understanding is also needed of optimal adaptation and mitigation points.
-This is to know when more radical measures smay be needed such as migration and/or leaving the agriculture sector when it is no longer a viable livelihood route.
+This meant that major investments in adapting agriculture to climate change were going to be needed to build resilience and protect the poor, alongside measures to mitigate GHG emissions and isolate carbon in agricultural systems.
+Proposed mechanisms for addressing GHG emissions from agriculture included mitigation financing under NAMAs (Nationally Appropriate Mitigation Actions) and reforms to the Clean Development Mechanism (CDM).
+Investments in adaptation needed to avoid 'locking' countries into a high emissions route.
+An understanding was also needed of optimal adaptation and mitigation points, in order to know when more radical measures may be needed such as migration and/or leaving the agriculture sector when it is no longer a viable livelihood route.

-It is expected that there is the potential for win-wins between mitigation and adaptation in agriculture.
-Low carbon approaches, such as conservation tillage, may help reduce the threat of erosion by heavy rainfall.
-Also, soil quality improvement to isolate carbon within the agricultural system should help increase output.
-This will potentially raise farmers' incomes, giving them more adaptation options.
+It was expected that there would be potential for win-wins between mitigation and adaptation in agriculture.
+These included low carbon approaches, such as conservation tillage, that may help reduce the threat of erosion by heavy rainfall, and soil quality improvement to isolate carbon within the agricultural system that should help increase output.
+This would potentially raise farmers' incomes, giving them more adaptation options.